 The Nikkei-TOCOM ICommodity Index is…

-- composed of all the TOCOM listed commodities
+- in principle, composed of all the TOCOM listed commodities

 - and has a weight percentage for each component based on the relative size of the cash and futures market,